cert-manager/website/content/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure/README.md

 As a visual example, a user looking for a guide on how the Certificate resource can be used may feel helpless when realizing that the "Certificate" page exists twice: once under the "Usage" section, and once under the "Concepts" section.

 ![Screenshot of the cert-manager.io website with Usage and Concepts visible in the menu](/images/google-season-of-docs-2022-improve-navigation-and-structure.png)

+(NB: This screenshot is from our old site design but the text and layout are broadly the same)

 We would like a technical writer: